 The Big Think

-We are really proud to share The BIG Think, a one day connected-learning festival supporting students from various school in their transition to become independent learners.
-The festival is organized by our DEEP member and ThoughtBox founder Rachel Musson and we are happy to participate as a collaborative partner with some small contributions and hope to be part of it personally next year.
+We are really proud to share The BIG Think, a one day connected-learning festival on September 14th 2018 in Totnes, UK.
+The festival is supporting students from various school in their transition to become independent learners.
+It is organized by our DEEP member and ThoughtBox founder Rachel Musson.
+We are happy to participate as a collaborative partner with some small contributions and hope to be part of it personally next year.
 We wish everyone a wonderful festival!

 Sexual and Gender-based Violence Workshop